stormheartfox/stormheartfox/README.md

 I am proficient in React, NextJS, ExpressJS,C#, Python and am learning how to utilise Go for projects now.

-I primarily specialise in Kubernetes(with Helm), Ansible, Docker & Azure.
-But as with anything, I continue to learn any new technology I can get my hands on.
+I primarily specialise in Kubernetes(with Helm), Ansible, Docker & Azure when it comes to DevOps and specialise in Governance, Risk & Compliance when it comes to Information Security.
+But as with anything, I continue to learn any new technology and system I can get my hands on.

 Helping to shift security left with every single deployment.